guidolamanna/win11-startmenu-styler-frostyglass-windhawk/README.md

 Complete the look across your entire OS!
 Check out my other Frosty Glass styling repositories:
 * [❄️ Frosty Glass Taskbar Styler](https://github.com/guidolamanna/win11-taskbar-styler-frostyglass-windhawk) to apply this exact same aesthetic to your Taskbar, Alt+Tab menu, volume sliders, and more!
-* [❄️ Frosty Glass Notification Center Styler](https://github.com/guidolamanna/win11-notificationcenter-styler-frostyglass-windhawk) to theme your Notifications, Calendar, and Control Center flyouts!
+* [❄️ Frosty Glass Start Menu Styler](https://github.com/guidolamanna/win11-startmenu-styler-frostyglass-windhawk) to apply this exact same aesthetic to your Start Menu and Lock Screen!

 ---